What Chapter 11 Bankruptcy Means for the Sexual Abuse Victims of the Boy Scouts of America

-The news that the Boy Scouts of America has decided to file for Chapter 11 bankruptcy has elicited an array of responses from the people who have been the most impacted by the organization.
-Much of this response has been confusion over what it means for the victims: are people still able to come forward and file claims and are there any funds left for compensation?
+The news that the Boy Scouts of America has decided to file for Chapter 11 bankruptcy means that the organization is restructuring and staying “in business.”
+For many who were sexually abused in the Boy Scouts, this leave some unanswered questions.
+Are sexual abuse victims still able to come forward and file claims and are there any funds left for compensation?

 Many organizations facing large numbers of abuse lawsuits have filed for Chapter 11 bankruptcy, including regional chapters of the Catholic church.
 While this helps ensure the organization faces consequences for their actions, it is also a way for the organization to mitigate the number of lawsuits coming their way.

 Organizations file for bankruptcy when they aren’t confident that they can repay all of their debts with their ongoing asset-management system.
 The way they’re functioning is not financially sustainable.

 With the number of individual and class action lawsuits the Boy Scouts of America is facing, the organization was likely worried about their ability to continue.
 With the help of a bankruptcy judge, the Boy Scouts of America will be able to determine which assets can be liquidated and how to evenly distribute compensation to victims of abuse.